mtkennerly/ludusavi-playnite/README.md

 `[Ludusavi] Skip` takes precedence over the other tags, and the `no` tags take precedence over their positive counterparts.

+The `[Ludusavi] Backed up` tag is only informational and does not have special behavior.

 ## Screenshots
 ### Prompt after exiting a game
 > ![Screenshot of prompt after exiting a game](docs/prompt.png)